quixio/quix-docs/docs/tutorials/influxdb-alerting/downsampling.md

 # Downsampling with an aggregation

-While CPU spikes might be acceptable in the short term, they might be more conncerning if such levels are sustained over a longer period of time.
+While CPU spikes might be acceptable in the short term, they might be more concerning if such levels are sustained over a longer period of time.
 For detecting such a condition, an aggregation using a tumbling window could be implemented.
 Let's say you want to raise an alert if the CPU level exceeds a certain average level over say five minutes.
 You could use code such as the following:

 ``` python
 import os